aws/eks-anywhere/examples/terraform/README.md

 We can manage a subset of the fields in the EKS Anywhere CRDs with any tool that can interact with the Kubernetes API, like `kubectl` or, in this case, the Terraform Kubernetes provider.

-In this guide, we'll show you how to import your EKS Anywhere cluster into Terraform state and how to scale your EKS-A worker nodes using the Terraform Kubernetes provider.
+In this guide, we'll show you how to import your EKS Anywhere cluster into Terraform state and how to scale your EKS Anywhere worker nodes using the Terraform Kubernetes provider.

 ### Prerequisites
 - An existing `EKS-A` cluster